giellalt/giellalt.github.io/infra/SetUpTheFiles.md

-# Set up the files
+# Set up the linguistic files

-The files may be fetched from [their git repository](http://github.com/giellalt/).
-If you are familiar to git, just do as usual and skip this document.
+The files containing the linguistic source code (as well as other repositories) may be fetched from [their git repository](http://github.com/giellalt/).
+This may be done in one of two ways:

-If git is new to you, you must decide whether to handle the files using **svn commands** or **git commands**.
-If you are familiar with svn you may consider continuing using them.
-We recommend you use the git commands.
-If you would rather use **svn**, scroll down to the chapter **svn users**.
+- If you are familiar with **svn** you may perhaps want to continuing using svn.
+Scroll down to the chapter [Instructions for *svn* users](#Instructions for *svn* users).

-## git users
+- If you have not used svn earlier, we recommend git.
+Read the [Instructions for *git* users](#Instructions for *git* users).

+After having gone through the option of your choice, scroll down to the [Documentation for both git and svn users](#Documentation for both git and svn users) chapter below.

+# Instructions for *git* users
-We show first checkout commands, thereafter show how to upheld the file.
+We first show how to get (= check out) the files, thereafter how to upheld the file.

 ### Check out the files